ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_network/guide.en-gb.md

 #### **Global Attack Filtering Capacity: Advanced Protection**

-OVHcloud stands out in the management of digital threats with a DDoS attack filtering capacity of over 17 Tbit/s.
-This robust infrastructure effectively identifies and neutralises attacks before they impact customer servers.
-Distributed across OVHcloud's global network, this capacity ensures constant protection, regardless of where servers are located.
+OVHcloud excels in digital threat management.
+This robust infrastructure effectively identifies and neutralises attacks before they reach customers' servers.
+Distributed across OVHcloud's global network, this capacity ensures constant protection no matter where the servers are located.

 Designed to absorb a large volume of malicious traffic, this infrastructure guarantees the continuity of business operations, even in the event of major DDoS attacks.
 It forms an essential part of OVHcloud's security strategy, reinforcing existing measures such as firewalls and anti-intrusion systems.